 I am looking at their scopes for a .270 I want to buy for my antelope hunt in the Fall of 2020 as well.

 Binos: Binos are catching on in the deer woods.
 Growing up I didn’t think I needed a pair.
 It wasn’t until the last couple years when I started carrying mine that I became sold on them.
 Being able to pick up slight movement in the brush can mean the difference between a deer sneaking up on you and having enough time to get ready for a shot.
 Also, with the antler restrictions many states are going to binos are an invaluable tool to help you determine if a buck is legal or not.

-Vortex Diamondback 10×42 are what I carry and have been very happy with them.
+Vortex Diamondback 10×42 are what I carry and overall have been happy with them.
 Very clear glass for the price and picks up a lot of light at dawn and dusk.
 With there lifetime VIP warranty it doesn’t matter what happens to them, Vortex will repair or replace them for free.
-Here is my full review of the Diamondback 10×42.

 Handsaw: In my opinion this is an overlooked item than can make life a lot easier for you in the stand.
 We have all been there.
 You sneak up into the stand, start to pick out the shooting windows, and there is a small branch right in the way.
 Being able to quickly and quietly give yourself a little more of a window can make all the difference.

 Also in a pinch it can make a great bone saw when you are field dressing a deer.
 I have a Wicked Tree Gear handsaw and it zips through branches with ease.
 Great option to keep in the side pocket of the pack.